Key Concepts about Representation and Identity

 WHAT DOES THIS TELL US ABOUT THE MEDIA?

-That different media forms look at different presentations of the self? (think tabloid/broadsheet)?
+- That different media forms target different presentations of the self? (think tabloid/broadsheet)

 Why we form different representations of the/our ‘self‘ may be explained by the theory of the Johari Window, students like this kind of enquiry because it makes us think about ourselves, which is arguably more significant when you are just forming your ‘adult’ or ‘professional’ identity, as opposed to the identity which is placed upon you by family and relations, school and so on